influxdata/telegraf/plugins/outputs/groundwork/README.md

 * unitType - to use in monitoring contexts(subset of The Unified Code for Units of Measure standard).
 Supported types: "1", "%cpu", "KB", "GB", "MB".
 * warning  - to define warning threshold value.
 * critical - to define critical threshold value.

+## NOTE

+The current version of the plugin does not support metrics whose values are strings.
+Such metrics will be skipped and will not be added to the final payload.